bensutherland/eRNA_taxo/README.md

 Launch bowtie2 mapping script:
 `./01_scripts/04_bowtie2.sh`

 This will produce .bam files.
+Note that the results of the alignment (the reporting from bowtie2) is not recorded anywhere, so to get percent aligned etc., I suggest saving this information, for example in a file called `07_mapped/report_alignment_result.txt`

 Quantify bam files:
 `./01_scripts/05_express.sh`